Julien7442/French-zip-code-finder/README.md

 # France zip code finder

-## Type any french zip code to find cities and population of these last ones
+## Type any french zip code to find cities and population of this last one

 **Notes :**